sphinx-literalizer

 :language: (required)

 Target language name.
-Supported values: ada, bash, c, clojure, cobol, common-lisp, cpp, crystal, csharp, d, dart, dhall, elixir, elm, erlang, fortran, fsharp, gleam, go, groovy, haskell, hcl, java, javascript, json5, jsonnet, julia, kotlin, lua, matlab, mojo, nim, norg, objective-c, ocaml, occam, odin, perl, php, powershell, purescript, python, r, racket, raku, ruby, rust, scala, scheme, swift, systemverilog, toml, typescript, vb.net, yaml, zig.
+Supported values: ada, bash, c, clojure, cobol, common-lisp, cpp, crystal, csharp, d, dart, dhall, elixir, elm, erlang, fortran, fsharp, forth, gleam, go, groovy, haskell, hcl, java, javascript, json5, jsonnet, julia, kotlin, lua, matlab, mojo, nim, nix, norg, objective-c, ocaml, occam, odin, perl, php, powershell, purescript, python, r, racket, raku, roc, ruby, rust, scala, scheme, sml, swift, systemverilog, tcl, toml, typescript, v, vb.net, wren, yaml, zig.

 :input-format: (optional)